Islamic design

 The Planning Council is responsible for the strategic planning of the State, though its recommendations have to be approved by the Council of Ministers and H.H. the Emir.
 Their remit appears to concentrate on the operations and organisation of government structures, together with the coordination of information systems.

 The Central Statistics Office is the central organisation for development and collation of the statistics that used to be the resonsibility of different Ministries.
-As such it has a pivotal rôle in the production of accurate figures on which the State can make decisions.
+As such it has a pivotal role in the production of accurate figures on which the State can make decisions.
 One of the most important of these areas is that of population which has often been a little difficult to establish.

 Early settlement

-Badu have used the Qatar peninsula for centuries, taking advantage of the sparse resources there to feed themselves and their families while maintaining their territorial interests with regard to other families in Qatar, Bahrain and Saudi Arabia.
+badu have used the Qatar peninsula for centuries, taking advantage of the sparse resources there to feed themselves and their families while maintaining their territorial interests with regard to other families in Qatar, Bahrain and Saudi Arabia.
 This area should be read in conjunction with this in order to obtain a broader understanding.
 There may be minor inconsistencies…

 Culturally, Qatar is related to the southern part of the Arabian/Persian Gulf and its adjoining mainland.
 For many centuries there seems to have been no real settlement in the peninsula though, by the end of the nineteenth century there were littoral settlements inhabited in the main by Arabs and immigrants from Persia, but little or nothing in the interior.
 This was the province of the badu tribes.